graphql/graphql.github.io/src/content/faq/BestPractices.md

 ### How can I document my GraphQL API?

 One of the benefits of GraphQL is that it's inherently self-documenting.
 This means that when you use an interactive tool like [GraphiQL](https://github.com/graphql/graphiql), you’re able to explore what data is exposed by your GraphQL API.
 This includes the [fields](/learn/queries/#fields), [types](/learn/schema/#type-system), and more.
 You can also add a [description field](https://spec.graphql.org/draft/#sec-Documentation) to provide supplementary notes about your endpoint.
+This description field supports strings and Markdown.

 For many, this provides enough API reference documentation.
 But it doesn’t reduce the need for other forms of documentation.
 You'll likely still need to create guides that explain how the general concepts tie into your specific use case.